sania1139/Web-dev-codes/README.md

 # Web-dev-codes
-Simple Web Development codes using HTML, CSS, JAVASCRIPT.
+Simple Web Development codes using HTML, CSS and JAVASCRIPT.